 But, dear Christian, just as you should not give way to despair under Holy Week's shadow and the murder of our God, also do not simply rush past Good Friday and try to avoid the heartache.
 Slow down, set aside the fleeting things of this life and ponder the meaning of the dead God-man.
 There can be no true joy over a risen Christ if there is no true appreciation and joy over the dead one.
 The ugly Jesus, the one covered in man's spit and hatred, the one barely able to walk after being torn to shreds by the scourge, the one breathing in agony, is the hardest to look at because to look at that Jesus is to look at yourself.
 That Jesus forces you to confront the ugly truth of your own sin.
-The Jesus of Golgotha definitively says that your sins, every last one of them - your idolatry, your covetousness, your frustration, your worry, your dismissal of the Means of Grace, your withholding of your offerings, your unkind words, your selfish demands - all of them can only be sufficiently paid for by the death of God in the flesh.
+The Jesus of Golgotha definitively says that your sins, every last one of them - your idolatry, your covetousness, your frustration, your worry, your dismissal of the Means of Grace, your withholding of your offerings, your bitterness and anger, your selfish demands - are so wretched that God Himself had to die to pay for them.
 All who will dare to confront this truth will find suddenly nothing more beautiful than Jesus hanging on the cursed tree because He is there instead of you.
 He is there for you suffering in your place everything that should fall against you - all of God's wrath and judgment, the hatred of the world, Satan's rage and spite.